overnest/strongdoc-docs/docs/docs/User Accounts & Access Control.md

 </TabItem>
 </Tabs>

-> You cannot demote a user if he is the last administrator of the organization.
+> You cannot demote a user if they are the last administrator of the organization.

 > You can only demote users that are in your organization.